LeonPupier/Reminder/README.md

 # Roadmap
 - [x] Public release in 1.0.0
 - [ ] Waiting for feedback and desire from users
+- [ ] Add direct voice recording
+- [ ] Possibility to play the message several times in a row
+- [ ] Replay messages
+- [ ] Configuration of the software with different parameters that will not be communicated for the moment

 # Gallery
 <div>